 Specific Disability Resources

-Below is a list of websites containing more information about various disabilities.
+Below is a list of websites and resources containing more information about various disabilities.
 If you have questions, or simply wish to talk about what you’ve read, please contact us.

-- For teaching strategies for Deaf or hard of hearing students, visit the National Deaf Center on Postsecondary Outcomes
+- For teaching strategies for Deaf or hard of hearing students, visit the National Deaf Center on Postsecondary Outcomes.
+Be sure to select captioned films when showing videos to the class.
+See the resources available on our "Creating Accessible Courses" page.

 - Learning Disabilities Association of America is a non-profit advocacy organization for persons with learning disabilities